Teenager dies after parked car hit by vehicle in Moerewa

 The 43-year-old male driver of the other vehicle is believed to have suffered only minor injuries.

 An investigation by the police Serious Crash Unit was continuing.
-As of this afternoon charges had yet to be laid.
+As of Monday afternoon charges had yet to be laid.

 The investigation would include whether speed and/or alcohol were involved.

-''It was an unnecessary tragedy.
+''It was an unnecessary tragedy at an already difficult time.
 The driver should not have been out and about during the Covid-19 lockdown,'' Gray said.

 Police did not believe the man was engaged in essential travel.